Our Healthcare Insurance client is seeking a Case Manager to join their team for a contract role!

 Our client has more than 5,000 employees and is the number 1 health insurer in the state of North Carolina serving more than 3.89 million customers.
 Health care is changing, and our client is leading the way by provide innovative solutions that simplify the health care system, improve efficiency and outcomes, and help rein in costs.
 Our client is a not-for-profit with headquarters in Durham, NC.

 Location: State of NC preferred, but may recruit within the approved states of NC, SC, Georgia, Florida, Maryland, Pennsylvania, Virginia.
 TX, Tennessee.

 - NC Licensure Required or in the process for NC but have to have active licensure.

 - RN Diploma, RN Associates degree or Bachelors of Science in Nursing (BSN) degree.

 - Minimum of 3 years full time direct clinical experience in an acute medical or acute surgical setting.

 - Proficiency with a Microsoft Windows operating system

 - Commercial Care Management: Certified Case Manager (CCM) certification is required within 2 years of employment.

-- Must possess medical management/clinical decision-making skills and sound skills in assessing, planning and managing member care
+- The incumbent must possess medical management/clinical decision-making skills and sound skills in assessing, planning and managing member care

 - Advanced assessment and teaching skills.